openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    .. note::

-      -  Four hardware reference BSPs exist that are part of the Yocto Project release and are located in the ``poky/meta-yocto-bsp`` BSP layer:
+      -  There are four hardware reference BSPs in the Yocto Project release, located in the ``poky/meta-yocto-bsp`` BSP layer:

          -  Texas Instruments Beaglebone (``beaglebone-yocto``)